 Attendance at School

-What an absence from school means for your child?
+What does an absence from school mean for your child?

 If a child is consistent at gaining 90% attendance it sounds pretty good but what does it mean?

 90% attendance a year means they are missing the equivalent of:

 - ½ day of school missed every week

 - 4 weeks of school missed a year or

 - 1 whole year over the child’s school life

 Research by the DfE suggests that a child absent from school for 17 days each academic year equals a whole GCSE grade drop in achievement.

 What is the impact?